flybywiresim/docs/docs/pilots-corner/beginner-guide/after-landing.md

 - ATC has been informed that we vacated the runway.

 !!!info "Simulation vs. Real Life"
-    In real life the A320 will have two pilots who can actually do things in parallel.
-Talking to ATC, taxiing the aircraft and do the after landing tasks.
+    In real life, the A320 will have two pilots who can actually do things in parallel.
+Talking to ATC, taxiing the aircraft and doing the after landing tasks.

-    In the simulation we are typically alone so it is absolutely ok to stop once we have fully vacated the runway and do these things one after the other.
+    In the simulation we are typically alone, so it is perfectly fine to stop once we have fully vacated the runway and do these things one after the other.

-ATC Tower will usually hand us off to ATC Ground and they will give us taxi instructions for our destination gate.
-Write them down and read them back as usual but you don't have to move immediately unless ATC explicitly tells you to.
+ATC Tower will usually hand us off to ATC Ground, and they will give us taxi instructions for our destination gate.
+Write them down and read them back as usual, but you don't have to move immediately unless ATC explicitly tells you to.
 Online ATC understand that the after-landing- tasks do take some time.

 **Immediate steps after vacating the runway:**